Carnival Glass Antiques: Value of These Gorgeous Pieces

 Manufacturers and Patterns

-When it comes to identifying carnival glass, it's a good idea to do as much research as you can.
+When identifying carnival glass, it's a good idea to do as much research as you can.
 There were dozens of manufacturers, each with many glass patterns and forms.
+Rare carnival glass prices can be pretty high, so this is good info to have.
 Some of the following patterns are especially rare and desirable:

-• Fenton Strawberry Scroll - a sweeping pattern featuring raised strawberries
+• Fenton Glass Strawberry Scroll - a sweeping pattern featuring raised strawberries

-• Millersburg Blackberry Wreath - a ring-shaped patterns with leaves and berries
+• Millersburg Blackberry Wreath - a ring-shaped pattern with leaves and berries

 • Northwood Poppy Show - an elaborate pattern with flowers and a scalloped edge